powa-team/powa/docs/debian_remote_quickstart.rst

 .. note::

-  This document only shows how to set up a **remote PoWA setup** targeted to monitor the activity of **multiple servers** and/or **standby servers**.
+  This document only shows how to set up **PoWA in remote mode** targeted to monitor the activity of **multiple servers** and/or **standby servers**.
 It only shows the set-up on a Debian system.
   The document assumes that you use the PGDG repository to install PostgreSQL.
   Please refer to https://wiki.postgresql.org/wiki/Apt for more informations.

+Architecture
+************

+As the goal of this document is to present how to set up PoWA in remote mode with multiple PostgreSQL servers monitored, here is the topology of our network :
+Servers :
+  * powa, PoWA repository and Web Server for the UI
+  * pgsrv1, PostgreSQL database server #1
+  * pgsrv2, PostgreSQL database server #2

 Install the PoWA repository
 ***************************

+This step is to be done on server named powa.

 The PoWA repository is a PostgreSQL database that stores:
   * the configuration of the remote PostgreSQL instances